NuGet/Home/proposed/2022/dotnet-nuget-why-proposal.md

 ![](../../meta/resources/TransitiveDependencies/TransitiveVSPMUI.png)

-## Unresolved Questions

-Projects that use `packages.config` format are out of scope for this effort because the XML file contains a flat list of both direct and transitive package dependencies.
-Customers cannot visualize the dependency graph from the file itself but it would be easy to update the package version of a transitive depedency if there are any security vulnerabilities in the current version.

 ## Additional improvements

 Add a [--version <VERSION>] option to the command if the user wants to print dependency graphs for a specific version of the package.
 See NuGet package versioning for more information.